LazaUK/AOAI-Assistants-VectorStore/README.md

 # Azure OpenAI Assistants API: Creating your first 10K Vector Store

-**Vector Store** is a new object in Azure OpenAI (AOAI) Assistants API, that makes uploaded files searcheable, by automatically parsing, chunking and embedding their content.
+**Vector Store** is a new object in Azure OpenAI (AOAI) Assistants API, that makes uploaded files searcheable by automatically parsing, chunking and embedding their content.

 At the time of writing (October 2024), Vector Store was supporting the ingestion of up to **10,000** files.

 > [!WARNING]
-> Uploading thousands of files may fail because of timeout or other disruptions to API operation.
-That's why the upload process is enforcing two **maximum file** limits:
+> Uploading thousands of files may fail due to timeouts or other API operation disruptions.
+Therefore, the upload process enforces two **maximum file** limits:
-> - up to _100_ files max, when creating new Vector Store;
+> - up to _100_ files max, when creating a new Vector Store;
-> - up to _500_ files max, when adding files to the existing Vector Store.
+> - up to _500_ files max, when adding files to an existing Vector Store.

 ## Table of contents:
 - [Pre-requisites](https://github.com/LazaUK/AOAI-Assistants-VectorStore#pre-requisites)